Saktigarh, Siliguri: Transport

 A new road, named the third Mahananda Bridge, has been rebuilt connecting Burdwan Road (Nowkagath More) and Medical More.
 The road is planned to join to the west with Matigara, providing seamless communication from the Station Feeder Road in the south and Deshbandhu Road in the east to the Hill Cart Road in the central part of the city.
 National Highway no. 31, 31A passes through Siliguri.

 Sport

-Cricket, Kho Kho, Taekwon-Do, chess, and football are the five most popular sports here in Saktigarh.
-Saktigarh ground is the only cricket ground and matches are regularly held here.

-The city is known for being the training ground for many Kho Kho players & cricketers, including India international Wriddhiman Saha.
+Cricket, kho kho, taekwon-do, chess, and football are the five most popular sports in Saktigarh.
+Saktigarh Ground is the only cricket ground and matches are regularly held here.
+The city is home to many kho kho players and cricketers, including India international cricketer Wriddhiman Saha.